micro-api/micro-api/README.md

 }
 ```

 Either way is fine and allowed.
 The response **MUST** include the created entities, no empty response is allowed.
-The specification is agnostic about whether client side IDs may be specified.
+The specification is agnostic about whether client side IDs may be specified, so a payload may include `@id`.

 ## Update Example